Killing a Vortex: Definitions and preliminary results

 \paragraph{The Flat Wall Theorem.} This section is dedicated to a weaker version of the structure theorem for $K_t$-minor-free graphs known as the \emph{Flat Wall Theorem} \cite{robertson1995graph,KawarabayashiTW18anew}.
-While the Flat Wall Theorem plays an integral role in the proof of the Graph Minors Structure Theorem, it is not that important for the proof of the main theorem.
-However, it acts as the base of the construction of a rendition with a bounded number of bounded depth vortices for any $K_t$-minor-free graph of large treewidth and as such it is needed for the statements of the slightly altered versions of lemmas and theorems we extract from \cite{kawarabayashiTW21quickly}.
+While we do not need the Flat Wall Theorem directly in this paper, it is useful to keep in mind as it is the primary source for the infrastructure we need to construct our shallow vortex grid after processing the vortices of a $\Sigma$-decomposition.
+Indeed, it acts as the base of the construction of a rendition with a bounded number of bounded depth vortices for any $K_t$-minor-free graph of large treewidth and, as such, it is needed for the statements of the slightly altered versions of lemmas and theorems that we extract from \cite{kawarabayashiTW21quickly}.

 A \emph{separation} in a graph $G$ is a pair $(A,B)$ of vertex sets such that $A\cup B=\V{G}$ and there is no edge in $G$ with one endpoint in $A\setminus B$ and the other in $B\setminus A.$ The \emph{order} of $(A,B)$ is $\Abs{A\cap B}.$